Curvature homogeneous hypersurfaces in space forms: Introduction

 In \cite{Ts} K. Tsukada studied the problem of classifying curvature homogeneous hypersurfaces $M^n$ in the simply connected space form $\Q^{n+1}_c$ of constant curvature $c$.
-He showed that any such hypersurface is either isoparametric, has constant curvature~$c$, or has rank two, that is, the rank of its shape operator is two everywhere; see \pref{fbf}.
+He showed that any such hypersurface is isoparametric, or has constant curvature~$c$, or has rank two, that is, the rank of its shape operator is two everywhere; see \pref{fbf}.
 Observe that constant scalar curvature and curvature homogeneous are equivalent notions for rank two submanifolds in space forms by the Gauss equation.

 There are two natural examples of 3-dimensional complete rank two hypersurfaces with constant scalar curvature, $f_c:\Lambda\to\Q_c^4$, $c=\pm 1$.
 The first one $f_1$ is the unit normal bundle $\Lambda$ of the Veronese surface $\RP_{1/3}\subset\Sp^4$, which is one of Cartan's isoparametric hypersurfaces with three different principal curvatures.
 This hypersurface is not only isoparametric, but homogeneous.
-The second one $f_{-1}$ is the unit normal bundle $\Lambda$ of the flat torus in the De-Sitter space, $g=(h,1)\colon T^2\to\DS^4\subset\R^{4,1}$, where $h\colon T^2\to\Sp^3(\sqrt{2})\subset\R^4\times\{0\}\subset\R^{4,1}$ is the minimal equivariant flat Clifford torus; see \sref{clif}.
+The second one $f_{-1}$ is the unit normal bundle $\Lambda$ of the flat torus in the De-Sitter space, $g=(g_0,1)\colon T^2\to\DS^4\subset\R^{4,1}$, where $g_0\colon T^2\to\Sp^3(\sqrt{2})\subset\R^4\times\{0\}\subset\R^{4,1}$ is the minimal equivariant flat Clifford torus; see \sref{clif}.
 This hypersurface has a two parameter family of symmetries induced by the symmetries of the Clifford torus.

-Tsukada also showed that, for $n\ge 4$ or $n=3$ and $c=0$, besides the obvious Euclidean cylinders over constant curvature surfaces there is only one rank two example, a complete hypersurface in the hyperbolic 5-space $\Hi^5$.
-We will give a simpler proof this fact in \sref{h5} together with a more geometric description of this example closely related to both $f_c$'s.
+If $n\ge 4$ or $n=3$ and $c=0$ the condition on the hypersurface is quite rigid.
+Tsukada showed that, in this case, besides the obvious Euclidean cylinders over constant curvature surfaces, there is only one rank two example, a complete hypersurface in the hyperbolic 5-space $\Hi^5$.
+We will give a simpler proof of this fact in \sref{h5} together with a more geometric description of this example closely related to both $f_c$'s.

 On the other hand, the case $n=3$ and $c\neq 0$ remained an open problem, see e.g. \cite{BKV} p.255 and \cite{CMP}.
 Our purpose in this paper is to answer this question.
-Recall that a rank two hypersurface in $\Q_c^4$ is foliated by special geodesics, the so called relative nullity leaves, tangent to the kernel of the second fundamental form.
+Recall that a rank two hypersurface in $\Q_c^4$ is foliated by special geodesics, the so called relative nullity leaves, tangent to the kernel of the shape operator.

 \begin{theorem}\po Let ${\cal M}$ be the set of immersed rank two hypersurfaces in $\Q_c^4$, $c=\pm 1$, whose induced metric has constant scalar curvature.
 Then ${\cal M}$ contains $f_c$ as the only complete example, an isolated hypersurface $\hat f_c$ with a circle of symmetries, and a one parameter family of hypersurfaces admitting no continuous symmetries.
 Moreover, up to a covering, any connected hypersurface in ${\cal M}$ is an open subset of one of these, provided it has no leaf of relative nullity of minimal points in the case $c=1$. \end{theorem}